SteveHodge/assistantdm/readme.txt

 ---=== DIGITAL TABLE PRIORITIES ===---
 * DTT: split simple image (which supports animation) from map (which supports masks and walls)
-* DTT: split rendering into layers, have separate ui elements for selecting maps, tokens, and perhaps lightsources
+* DTT: have separate ui elements for selecting maps, tokens, and perhaps lightsources
-* 	layers for painting order
-* 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
 * DTT: tokens could show movement trail and measurement
 * Recalibrate display - could be done using screen bounds element
 * DTT: darkness should be part of the map stack, with option to use map bounds or extend bounds.
 Only walls in same map stack should be considered.